TRAVEL

 There are many ways in which you can help make the Open Gardens day a success.
 If you enjoy baking cakes or serving teas, we’d love to hear from you.
 An hour or two putting up signs and helping with finishing touches would be greatly appreciated.
 Helping on the day at an open garden would support our garden owners and visitors alike.
 The day will be lively and enjoyable, please join us!Any offers of help gratefully received!Richmond Hill Open Gardens is a community event, seeking to involve as many people as possible for the benefit of two very worthwhile local charities.

-of each other and close to Richmond town centre, the gardens are all set on the slopes of picturesque Richmond Hill.
-They will be open from 11am - 5pm; some will have plant sales.
+RICHMOND HILL OPEN GARDENS ——On Sunday 17th May 2026, 16 beautiful gardens will be open to the public.
+We are delighted to welcome visitors to join us for a day to remember, offering something of interest for everyone.
+Within walking distance of each other and close to Richmond town centre, the gardens are all set on the slopes of picturesque Richmond Hill.
+The gardens will be open from 11am - 5pm, with plant sales at some locations.
 Tea and homemade cakes at St Matthias Church will complete a wonderful day out.
-After the amazing success of our previous Open Gardens events, we are delighted to hold the event again with several new gardens taking part.
-This year we are supporting local charities: The Holly Lodge Centre and Dose of Nature.To speed up entry to the gardens, please buy tickets in advance from Ticketsource.
+After the amazing success of our previous Open Gardens events, we are delighted to hold the event once again.
+This year we are supporting local charities and community projects: Holly Lodge Centre, The Real Junk Food Project and Richmond Soup Kitchen.

 Please email us at info@richmondhillopengardens.org